nitinskunigal/nitinskunigal/README.md

 ---

 _Thanks for visiting!
-Always happy to connect with fellow data enthusiasts, including recruiters and hiring managers._
+Always happy to connect with fellow business analysis and supply chain & logistics enthusiasts, including recruiters and hiring managers._